What our readers are saying

 Options for making Vegan blueberry muffins

 This gluten free blueberry muffin recipe is easily adapted to be vegan as well.
-Here is how to make it vegan, but do note that it will make one extra bowl to clean up.
+I’ve tested it with flax eggs successfully.
+Here is how I make it vegan, but do note that it will make one extra bowl to clean up.

 - Replace eggs with flax eggs – combine 3.5 tablespoons flax meal with 1/2 cup of warm water and let it sit for 5+ minutes.